 For fixed-term faculty teaching term to term, the University shall normally notify the faculty member of its intent to hire a minimum of four weeks prior to the beginning of the term in which the class shall be taught.

 Section B. Annual Tenure and Indefinite Tenure Appointments.
-Annual tenure and indefinite tenure Tenured and tenure track faculty are appointed at a rank of Assistant Professor, Associate Professor or Professor.
+Tenured and tenure track faculty are appointed at a rank of Assistant Professor, Associate Professor or Professor.

 1. Qualifications.

 a.
 Instructional Faculty.